isi-vista/structure_via_consensus/README.md

-# Towards Learning Structure via Consensus for Face Segmentation and Parsing
+# Learning Structure via Consensus for Face Segmentation and Parsing

 This is the official repo for the Structure via Consensus for Face Segmentation and Parsing (CVPR 2020).